 Also, these charges must involve the misrepresentation of a material (meaning, very important) fact that another person would rely on.
 Misrepresenting a minor detail that is not of central importance to the message carried by mail or wire would not necessarily support charges for wire and mail fraud crimes in Nevada.

-The intent and materiality elements must be proven by the government to convict you of wire and mail fraud in a federal court in Nevada.
+The intent and materiality elements must be proven by the government to convict you of wire fraud in a federal court in Nevada.
 A good criminal defense lawyer in Las Vegas can investigate whether the government has enough evidence to prove these elements, and if not, can work to reduce or dismiss the charges completely.

 Wire and mail fraud are usually prosecuted with other fraud crimes in Nevada, which means that the total amount of jail time and penalties can be exorbitant.
 Even if you complete the jail time and manage to pay the fines, wire and mail fraud convictions on your record can have a terrible impact on your future.